amvitor-cm/Eco-eccommerce/README.md

 ---

-© 2025 EcoStore-1 Template.
+© 2025 EcoEccommerce Template.
 All rights reserved.
 *Static front-end demo created for presentation and portfolio purposes.*